Deterministically Simulating Barely Random Algorithms in the Random-Order Arrival Model: Introduction

-With the exception of single length interval selection, the weighted interval selection results and the unweighted throughput results are in the ``real time'' input model where these problems are stated in terms of a global clock time $t$ with the assumption that for all input items $i$ and $j$, $i < j$ implies $r_i \leq r_j$.
-If we apply a random permutation in a real time model, we will lose the real time assumption and be back in the standard online framework.
-To maintain the real time assumption, We define the {\it real time with random-order model} to mean that the set of release times in the set of input items are fixed and a random permutation is then applied to the remainder of each input item.
-We will precisely specify this real time model for the interval selection and throughput problems.
+With the exception of single-length interval selection, results for variants of the throughput problem are naturally in the ``real-time'' input model.
+In this model, problems are stated in terms of a global clock time $t$ with the assumption that for all input items $i$ and $j$, $i < j$ implies $r_i \leq r_j$, where $r_i$ is the release time of the $i^{th}$ job (i.e., the time at which the job arrives in the notation of scheduling theory).
+We assume a clairvoyant model where all parameters of a job are known at release time.
+If we apply a random permutation in a real-time model, we will lose the real-time assumption and be back in the standard online framework.
+To maintain the real-time assumption, we define the {\it real-time with random-order model} to mean that the set of release times in the set of input items are fixed and a random permutation is then applied to the remainder of each input item.
+As motivation, consider servicing periodic requests whose requirements may vary.
+In data centers, batches of jobs may arrive at known times, but the resources required to process each batch can depend on its contents or other external factors.
+Similarly, the buying and selling of stocks occurs at discrete time units often with specified limits on the time to execute a transaction.
+We will precisely specify this real-time model for the interval selection and throughput problems.